 - Over 660 WordPress websites are created every day

-- I use WordPress for my entire portfolio of websites for one simple reason, it’s the best option available.
+- I use WordPress for my entire portfolio of websites for one simple reason.
+It’s the best option available.

-Step 4: Decide on Your Domain Name
+4. Decide on Your Domain Name

 If you are wondering why choosing a name for your book blog is so important, here are a few reasons:

 - Keep it short and sweet.
 Avoid using long words that are hard to spell when choosing a name for your book blog.
 Your domain name should be unique, memorable, and easy to understand.

 - Use creativity to get your domain name.
 If the name you want is already taken, don’t worry.
-There are some tips and tricks you can use to get a great domain name, such as using synonyms or unique words that mean the same thing or adding extra words, such as ‘The’ ‘HQ’, ‘Hub’, ‘Home’, etc. to your chosen name.
+There are some tips and tricks you can use to get a great domain name, such as using synonyms or unique words that mean the same thing or adding extra words, such as ‘The’ ‘HQ,’ ‘Hub,’ ‘Home,’ etc. to your chosen name.

 - Use tools if you’re stuck.
-There are some great domain name generators that you can use to help you find the perfect name for your blog.
-These include NameMesh.com, InstantDomain.com, and LeanDomainSearch.com.
-DO NOT purchase your domain here, just use it as a tool to find the best option.
+There are some great domain name generators that you can use to help you find the perfect blog name.
+These include InstantDomain.com and LeanDomainSearch.com.
+DO NOT purchase your domain here.
+Just use it as a tool to find the best option.

 More Tips to Help You Choose a Domain For Your Book Blog: